 Is There an Informal Marriage?

 Common law marriages are often created when couples live together for a long period of time and consider themselves married.
-This form of a union can be more complex than traditional marriages because the government does not recognize them, and couples may have to take extra steps to ensure their property and finances are protected.
+This form of a union can be more complex than traditional marriages because the government does not recognize them, and couples may have to take extra steps to protect their property and finances.

 In the video, Atty.
-Tyler Monahan of Turner-Monahan, PLLC, gets into the details of a common law marriage along with the separation agreements.
-All case evaluations at Turner Monahan PLLC and suggestions that the attorneys make are in the light of Texas Family Law.
+Tyler Monahan of Turner-Monahan, PLLC, gets into the details of a common law marriage and the separation agreements.
+All case evaluations at Turner Monahan PLLC and the attorneys’ suggestions are in the light of Texas Family Law.
 This content is for educational purposes only.

 Common Law Marriage & The Separation Agreement